 Game Drives and Transfers

 The rule of thumb has generally been a maximum of 6 people per vehicle on shared game drives, allowing everyone a “window” seat on open vehicles.
-Many properties are adjusting to 4 per vehicle (unless traveling together as a group of 6).
 Vehicles have routinely been well stocked with hand sanitizer, in anticipation of comfort breaks and refreshment stops!
 Camps also offer the opportunity to prebook a private vehicle for the duration of your stay.
 As always, clients are welcomed to camp by management and their guide, who remains with them for the duration of their stay.

 Exclusive Use Accommodations